 Who Needs a Kenya Visa?

-All travellers from the UK to Kenya need a visa, except for children under 15, travelling with their parents or guardians.
+All travellers going to Kenya need a visa, except for children under 15, travelling with their parents or guardians.
 If your transit through Kenya does not require you to leave the airport, you don’t need to apply for a Kenya visa.
 However, any individuals under 18 who are travelling alone need their visa, accompanied by their parent or guardian’s written consent.

 How Long Does the Kenya Visa Last?